Little Britain (TV series): Television series

 The second series, featuring several new characters, began on BBC Three on 19 October 2004.
-Its continued popularity meant the repeats moved to BBC One, starting on 3 December 2004.
-The episodes were edited for their BBC One run, to cut out any material that might have been too offensive for the more mainstream BBC One audience.
+Its continued popularity meant the repeats moved to BBC One, starting 3 December 2004.
+The episodes were edited for their BBC One run to remove any material that might have been too offensive for the more mainstream BBC One audience.
 Every episode of this series ended with a Lou and Andy sketch.